pawelpiwosz/AnsibleFirstSteps/Chapter-08/README.md

 (ansible)$ ./ec2.py --profile ansible --list
 ```

 Be prepared, the execution can take a while...
+In order to make it a little
+faster, find line `regions = all` in `ec2.py` file and change it to
+`regions = eu-west-1` (or this one, which you are using).

 If the result will be similar to this: